 4 Questions to Ask Yourself About Image Size

 - How wide is my website?
 Website widths vary, so if you’d like to add big images, you’ll want to know how wide your content area is.
-There have been many times when we speak with business owners who are unhappy with how slowly their website is loading, only to find that they added a 5 megabyte image onto a site that’s only 3 megs—talk about load lag!
+There have been many times when we speak with business owners who are unhappy with how slowly their website is loading, only to find that they added a 5-megabyte image onto a site that’s only 3 megs—talk about load lag!

 - How many columns are on the page where the content will be displayed?
 If your website is a single column design, you have approximately 980 pixels to work with.
-However, if you have two columns you’ll want to keep the image no larger than 640 pixels.
-This way it won’t eat up the page and valuable real estate for content.
+However, if you have two columns, you’ll want to keep the image no larger than 640 pixels.
+This way, it won’t eat up the page and valuable real estate for content.

 - Is the image the focus of the content, or is it an enhancement?
 When you’ve created (or are sharing) an infographic, the image will be the focus of the page.
 In this case, it’s perfectly acceptable to leave the image large, allowing it to sprawl across the page.
 However, if it’s just an image meant to add visual interest, keep the image small, about 200 to 250 pixels wide.
 You want it small enough so that it doesn’t take up the entire column, with enough room for text to wrap around it.

 - How will the image look on a mobile device?
 Just as with desktop website sizes, the size of a mobile website can vary.
-Because of this you’ll have to customize your image size to your site.
+Because of this, you’ll have to customize your image size to your site.
 To determine if your images are too big for your mobile site, pick up your phone and open the page with your image.
-You’ll know right away if it’s too big, as it may affect load time and it will take up the entire page.
+You’ll know right away if it’s too big as it may affect load time, and it will take up the entire page.
 If this is the case, go back, shrink, and look again.
-Also evaluate if the image is necessary to the content.
+Also, evaluate if the image is necessary to the content.
 If it’s not, it may be best to leave it out, making the written content on the page easier to read.

 Fixing Proportion Distortion

-Below, we have a case study in how images display on mobile devices.
+Below, we have a case study on how images display on mobile devices.
 On the left is a 5000-pixel wide image.
 Not only does it slow the page load time, but you can see how it stretches and tries to squeeze into the mobile view.
 On the right, the image was resized to 250 pixels and set to display at 100% width on any device, so it looks great both on a desktop and on the mobile version here.

 Pro Tip: As a general rule, never place a huge image at the top of your content.
 This will distract the reader, making him more likely to stop scrolling and move on…perhaps to your competitor!